Best times to schedule and publish content marketing?

 Can you find a similar rhythm to the year in your business?

 Content marketing is always a marathon, not a sprint.
-It’s forever.
-It’s not just a campaign.
+It’s a long game — perhaps forever.

 When you start up a new content venture, it’s tempting for marketers to use all your best content ideas right as you come out of the gate.
 Don’t fall into that trap!

 The problem: after a great initial launch, two or three months later your content cupboard lies bare.
 Worse, you’ve now set higher expectations with your audience – who expects you to keep up the pace you may not be able to sustain.

-Andy Crestodina wisely advises considering certain questions when you decide on a blog publishing schedule:
+Andy Crestodina at Orbit Media wisely advises considering certain questions when you decide on a blog publishing schedule:

 • How long is your sales cycle?
-Some sales happen in a day.
-In telecom equipment, sales can take 6 to 24 months from start to finish.
+Some sales happen in a flash.
+But in B2B, equipment sales can take 6 to 24 months from start to finish.

 • How long is your buying interval?
 Do people buy your product once a year, twice a year, once a week?
-Publish more frequently than the buying interval to stay top of mind.
+To stay top of mind, publish more frequently than the typical buying interval.

 • What fits with your marketing and business goals?
 Does publishing frequency depend on exactly what you’re trying to achieve: awareness, consideration, lead generation, sales?

 Set minimum goals, then commit to meet them ALWAYS.